-In the summer of 2021, we (Beth Ellen and Anna) spent the day on a beach at Lake Michigan talking about all the barriers to equity and the systems that perpetuate them.
+In the summer of 2021, Beth Ellen and Anna spent the day on a beach at Lake Michigan talking about all the barriers to equity and the systems that perpetuate them.
 While it’s not the most relaxing beach conversation, it’s all we talk about when we are together.
 We realized that our theory of change (for everything) starts with a culture of belonging.

-Now we are using the depth of experience in our careers (over 60 years between us) to help nonprofit organizations become communities of belonging unto themselves with systems that support the quest.
+Now we are using the depth of experience in our careers to create a business that fosters the sense of belonging we crave and to help social benefit organizations become communities of belonging unto themselves.
 We believe this is the requirement for the justice, equity, and inclusion we all seek in our work in nonprofits, but also for ourselves.